 Writers prepare one (1) Word document that includes the following:

-• Brief 3-4 sentence paragraph about your use of diverse characters in this work in progress
+- Brief 3-4 sentence paragraph about your use of diverse characters in this work in progress.
+If applicable, you may include any details about how the story is related to your own life experience.

 • One (1) page writing sample from your manuscript formatted with standard formatting rules.
 This page can be the first page or a representative page from elsewhere in the manuscript.